erdemire21/semeval8-itunlp/README.md

      python preprocessing/preprocessing.py
      ```
    - This step prepares and pre-processes raw competition data such as datasets and questions.
    - **Note:** For competition tasks, please ensure that the folder containing competition datasets and questions is placed within the `competition` folder.
-For example:
+The hierarchy should be as follows:

+     ```
+     competition
+     ├── dataset1
+     │   ├── all.parquet
+     │   ├── sample.parquet
+     ├── dataset2
+     │   ├── all.parquet
+     │   ├── sample.parquet
+     ├── test_qa.csv
+     ```

 2. **Main Pipeline**:
    - Execute the main pipeline by running: